Jase Dyer: Departure and death

-It was reported in July 2008 on the website Inside Soap that Bride-to-be Dawn will be devastated his fiancee Jase will be dead on his wedding day.
-His exit will leave fans stunned-and for Kara Tointon (Dawn) & Jamie Borthwick (Jay), the fallout will lead to even more dramatic material.
-Jase's death was aired on 28 August 2008, concluding his storylines in one of the shows most dramatic and horrific exits, being stabbed to death by his old boss Terry Bates (Nicholas Ball) after double crossing him in order to pay for his extravagant wedding to Dawn.
+It was reported in July 2008 on the website Inside Soap that bride-to-be Dawn will be devastated her fiancée Jase will be dead on his wedding day.
+Jase's death was aired on 28 August 2008, concluding his storylines in one of the shows most dramatic and horrific exits, being stabbed to death by his old boss Terry Bates (Nicholas Ball), after double crossing him in order to pay for his extravagant wedding to Dawn.
 Terry's tactic was to have murder in mind.
 The murder is being witnessed by Billy Mitchell (Perry Fenwick) who hides in the bathroom.
 Lord also mentioned during an interview on What's on TV "His exit was all filmed in a very dramatic and moving way with Jase imagining he's with his son as he's on the operating table".
 "Even as he dies he's trying to reach out and touch his son".
 He also mentioned "It's brave of the show to have a character like Jase and to show the other side of him.
 You know, the loving partner and dad".
 But he couldn't get away with his crimes.
 It's a potent ending".
 Lord also mentioned "It's brutal in many ways but I think it's a sweet exit".
 Jase made his final scene (as a corpse) on 29 August 2008.
 Lord mentioned during another interview that he loved the exit.
 The BBC defended the use of violent scenes where Jase dies following a confrontation with a group of gangsters who stabbed him after brutally beating him up.
 Later, the character's dead body was seen by viewers in hospital scenes which featured Jase's son Jay Brown, played by Jamie Borthwick.